brickup-de/glockenspieler/README.md

 - chimes_sub.nxc: Program running on the second NXT brick
 - chimes_song_xxx.nxc: Programm to create the .dat file for a song on the first NXT brick (that gets read/played by the main program)
 - chimes_note_writer.nxc: Repeated coding that gets included into the song programs
-- chimes_note_constants: Repeated constants that get included into the main and the song programs
+- chimes_note_constants.nxc: Repeated constants that get included into the main and the song programs